Bramerton: Bramerton Pits

 The rock strata reaching the surface at Bramerton Pits, adjacent to the Common at Woods End, have resulted in the name of the village being given to an early Pleistocene glacial stage in the geological pre-history of the British Isles.
 The Bramertonian Stage is distinguished by the presence of shelly, sandy deposits indicative of a temperate climate.
 Bramerton Pits is designated as a Site of Special Scientific Interest and has been excavated on several occasions.

 St. Peter's Church

 Bramerton's parish church is dedicated to Saint Peter and dates at its earliest from around 1300.
-The church was significantly remodelled and restored in the 1860s when a memorial window depicting a Mary Adelaide Blake which was installed by Ward and Hughes.
+The church was significantly remodelled and restored in the 1860s when a memorial window depicting Mary Adelaide Blake was installed by Ward and Hughes.

 In the 1920s, a Lychgate for St. Peter's Church was created by John Shingles using oak wood from local trees.